sveltejs/language-tools/docs/preprocessors/typescript.md

 ```

 We are looking for ways to make the `types` definition in `@tsconfig/svelte` unnecessary, so you don't have those issues in the future.

+### I'm getting weird behavior when using `"module": "CommonJS"`

+Don't set the module to `CommonJS`, it will result in wrong transpilation of TypeScript to JavaScript.
+Moreover, you shouldn't set this anyway as `CommonJS` is a module format for NodeJS which is not understood by the Browser.
+For more technical details, see [this issue comment](https://github.com/sveltejs/language-tools/issues/826#issuecomment-782858437).